Guided Meta-Policy Search: Experimental Evaluation

 \subsection{Meta-Reinforcement Learning}

 We first evaluate the sample efficiency of GMPS as a meta-RL algorithm, measuring performance as a function of the total number of samples used during meta-training.
-We compare to the policy gradient version of model-agnostic meta-learning (MAML) algorithm~\cite{Finn2017}, a state-of-the-art meta-learning algorithm that uses vanilla policy gradient in the inner loop and TRPO in the outer loop.
-We also compare to RL$^2$~\cite{duan2016rl}, and to a single policy that is trained across all meta-training tasks (we refer to this comparision as MultiTask).

-At meta-training time, we assume access to the task context (information that completely specifies the task, namely the target location for the pushing and locomotion experiments).
-We train a contextual policy conditioned on the target position with soft actor-critic (SAC) to obtain expert trajectories which are used by GMPS.
+We compare to a recent inference based off-policy method (PEARL)~\citep{pearl} and the policy gradient version of model-agnostic meta-learning (MAML)~\citep{Finn2017}, that uses REINFORCE in the inner loop and TRPO in the outer loop.
+We also compare to RL$^2$~\citep{duan2016rl}, and to a single policy that is trained across all meta-training tasks (we refer to this comparison as MultiTask).
+At meta-training time (but not meta-test time), we assume access to the task context, i.e. information that completely specifies the task: the target location for the pushing and locomotion experiments.
+We train a policy conditioned on the target position with soft actor-critic (SAC) to obtain expert trajectories which are used by GMPS.
 The samples used to train this expert policy with SAC are included in our evaluation.
-At meta-test time, when adapting to new validation tasks, we \emph{only} have access to the reward, which hence necessitates meta-learning without providing the task contexts to the policy.
-As a result, note that, in principle, the task context could also be represented as a one-hot vector that indicates the task identity, since the meta-RL algorithm does not rely on it for effective generalization to new tasks.
+At meta-test time, when adapting to new validation tasks, we \emph{only} have access to the reward, which necessitates meta-learning without providing the task contexts to the policy.

+From the meta-learning curves in Fig.~\ref{fig:samplecomplexity}, we see similar performance compared to PEARL, and 4x improvement for sawyer object pushing and about 12x improvement for legged locomotion over MAML in terms of the number of samples required.
+We also see that GMPS performs substantially better than PEARL when evaluated on test tasks which are not in the training distribution for legged locomotion (Fig.~\ref{fig:extrapolation}).
+This is because PEARL cannot generate useful contexts for out of distribution tasks, while GMPS uses policy gradient to adapt, which enables it to continuously make progress.